-6.0 Composition of the tournament
+6. Composition of the Tournament

-- 6.1 If an unrated player scores zero or half in his first event, his score and that of his opponents against him are disregarded.
-But if the unrated player has previously achieved a rating performance above the rating floor, then this result is included in computing his overall rating. - 6.2 The results in events involving preliminaries and finals or play-offs may be pooled. - 6.3 In a round robin tournament at least one-third of the players must be rated. - 6.31 If the event has less than 10 players, at least 4 must be rated. - 6.32 In a double round tournament with unrated participants, there must be at least 6 players, 4 of whom must be rated. - 6.33 National Championships played as round robins shall be rated if at least 3 men (or 2 women in events exclusively for women) participants had official FIDE Ratings before the start of the tournament. - 6.4 In a Swiss or team event: - 6.41 For an unrated player's performance to count he must play at least three games against rated opponents; score at least 1 point; and the rating based on the tournament result at its conclusion be above the rating floor. - 6.42 For rated players, only games against rated opponents are counted - 6.43 In the case of a round robin tournament where one or more games are unplayed, the results of the tournament must be reported for rating as if for a Swiss system tournament. - 6.5 Where a match is over a specific number of games, those played after one player has won shall not be rated. - 6.6 Matches in which one or both of the players are unrated shall not be rated.
+- 6.1 If an unrated player scores zero or half in his first tournament, his score and that of his opponents against him are disregarded.
+But if the unrated player has played rated games, then this result is included in computing his overall rating. - 6.2 The results in tournaments involving preliminaries and finals or play-offs shall be pooled. - 6.3 In a round-robin tournament, at least one-third of the players must be rated. - 6.31 If the tournament has less than 10 players, at least 4 must be rated. - In a double round-robin tournament with unrated players, there must be at least 6 players, 4 of whom must be rated. - 6.33 National Championships played as round-robins shall be rated if at least 3 players (or 2 women in competitions exclusively for women) players had official FIDE Ratings before the start of the tournament. - 6.4 In a Swiss or Team Tournament: - 6.41 For an unrated player's first performance to count, he must play at least 3 games against rated opponents; score at least 1 point; and the rating based on the tournament result at its conclusion must be at least 1000. - 6.42 For rated players, only games against rated opponents are counted. - 6.5 In the case of a round-robin tournament where one or more games are unplayed the results of the tournament must be reported for rating as if it for a Swiss System tournament. - 6.6 Where a match is over a specific number of games, those played after one player has won shall not be rated. - 6.7 Matches in which one or both of the players are unrated shall not be rated.

-7.0 Official FIDE Rating List
+7. Official FIDE Rating List

-7.1 The Qualification Commission shall prepare a list six times a year which incorporates the rated play during the rating period into the previous list.
-This shall be done using the rating system formula based on the percentage expectancy curve and derived from the normal distribution function of statistical and probability theory.
+7.1 On the first day of each month, the QC shall prepare a list which incorporates the rated play during the rating period into the previous list.
+This shall be done using the rating system formula.